r00li/CarCluster/README.md

 ### Use telemetry data from your game
 *For forza Horizon 4/5*:
  1. Launch the game and proceed through the menus until you can drive your car
  2. Pause the game and navigate to the Settings menu
  3. Navigate to HUD and Gameplay
  4. Set `Data Out` to `ON`
  5. Set `Data Out IP Address` to `ip-of-your-ESP32`
  6. Set `Data Out IP Port` to `1101` (or other if you changed the IP in the code)

+*For BeamNG.drive:*

+ 1. Navigate to options
+ 2. Select `Others`
+ 3. Scroll down until you find `OutGauge support` and enable it
+ 4. Set IP address to `ip-of-your-ESP32`
+ 5. Set port to `1102` (or other if you changed the IP in the code)

 Whenever you now run the game you should see the instrument cluster showing the data from the game.